 - Special characters

 Encouraging the use of password managers can significantly increase account security.
-These tools generate and store complex passwords securely
+These tools generate and store complex passwords securely.

 Two-factor authentication (2FA) should be strongly recommended or even mandatory.
-This extra layer of security makes unauthorized access more difficult, even if the password is compromised
+This extra layer of security makes unauthorized access more difficult, even if the password is compromised.

 Incident Management

-Effective incident management is crucial to protect your e-commerce from cyber attacks.
-Well-planned strategies minimize damage and ensure a quick recovery
+Effective incident management is crucial to protect your e-commerce from cyberattacks.
+Well-planned strategies minimize damage and ensure a quick recovery.

 Incident Response Plan